The Complete Bully Dog Breed List: 35 Competitors for Your Love

 What are Bully Dog breeds?

 When you hear the term “bully breed”, the first dogs that probably come to your mind are the English Bulldog, American Pit Bull Terrier or our favorite the French Bulldog.
-You might be surprised that the list is actually quite long and include some breeds that you never would’ve thought of as a bully before.
-You’ll meet them all later in the article!
+You might be surprised to learn that the list is actually quite long.
+It includes some breeds you wouldn’t expect to be bully dogs, you’ll meet them all later in the article!

 Ramona, available Fluffy French Bulldog puppy at TomKings Puppies